CoderMike1/internship_recruitment_task/README.md

 This application was made for the recruitment process at Remitly.
 It exposes a REST API that manages SWIFT codes and allows users to:
 - retrieve bank information by SWIFT code or country code
-- add new Swift Code
+- add new SWIFT Code
 - delete records

+REST API was written in Java 21 with SpringBoot 3.4.4 framework.<br>
 All data is stored in PostgreSQL database.<br>
 Application can be deployed on any device thanks to docker containerization.